exakat/exakat/docs/Rules.rst

        }

        class bar {
-           // Usefule final, as the whole class is not final final function method() { }
+           // Useful final, as the whole class is not final final function method() { }
        }

    ?>

-See also `Final keyword <http://php.net/manual/en/language.oop5.final.php>`_.
+See also `Final keyword <http://php.net/manual/en/language.oop5.final.php>`_, and `When to declare final <https://ocramius.github.io/blog/when-to-declare-classes-final/>`_.

 +--------------+-------------------------------------------------------------------------------------------------+
 | Command Line | Classes/UselessFinal                                                                            |